Payment Methods in Brazil

-We therefore advise that you to make cash withdrawals only in banks with video surveillance.
+We therefore recommend that cash be withdrawn only at banks under video surveillance.

 In smaller places, such as Imbassai, Jericoacoara, Lencois (Chapada Diamantina), Boipeba, Ilha Grande and Fernando de Noronha, cash machines do not work reliably.
 In these places it is possible to pay almost everywhere with credit card.
 At the same time, the credit card machines themselves might not always have a strong connection, rendering them useless.
 To that end, travelers should do their best to make an estimate of how much cash they will need and withdraw the proper amount beforehand.